Skip to main content

 • Clean up

-• Begin shuttling to town
+• Transport to town

-• Hotels may allow early check-in or hold onto gear until you can – sleds can stay in the U-Haul until check in
+• Hotels may allow early check-in or hold onto gear until you can

 • There are nice places to have lunch in town and walk around/shop